davesnx/styled-ppx/documents/css-extraction.md

 _                         → ignore
 ```

-The harvest pass is the **only** time the aggregator looks at the AST.
+The extraction pass is the **only** time the aggregator looks at the AST.
-Everything downstream operates on plain strings, except that the harvest
+Everything downstream operates on plain strings, except that the extraction
 pass also records, per file, which other module names its structure
 references (see Order below) — the last thing the AST is used for.

 ### Order

 Implemented in `packages/generate/order.ml`.
-Runs between harvest and
+Runs between extract and
-resolve, reordering the harvested files before dedup picks which
+resolve, reordering the inputs before dedup picks which
 occurrence of a repeated rule survives.

 By default (`--order dependency`) a file's rules come after the rules of
 every file it depends on.
-"Depends on" means: the harvested file's
+"Depends on" means: the input file's
 structure references a module name (via the same free-name analysis
 `ocamldep -modules` uses), and among the input files whose derived module
 name matches, one is chosen as the target —